Hermann Voss (musician)

-Hermann Voss (born 9 July 1934) is a German violist, painter and puppet player.
-From 1975 to 2005 he taught viola and chamber music at the State University of Music and Performing Arts Stuttgart.
+Hermann Voss (born July 9, 1934) is a German violist, painter and marionette.
+From 1975 to 2005, he taught viola and chamber music at the State University of Music and Performing Arts Stuttgart.
 Voss played the viola in the Melos Quartet for 40 years.

 Biography

 Education and orchestral activity

-Voss was born in 1934 in Brünen on the Lower Rhine.
+Voss was born on July 9, 1934, in Brünen.
 He received his musical education at the Robert Schumann Hochschule at Düsseldorf and at the University of Music Freiburg with Sándor Végh and Ulrich Koch.
 After studying violin with Sándor Végh, he changed to viola under his new teacher Ulrich Koch.
 Shortly thereafter, he was awarded in 1959 in Stuttgart on the viola with the 1st Prize of the German University Competition.
-In 1959 and 1960 Herrmann Voss attended the summer courses of the cellist Pablo Casals at Zermatt.
-In 1966 he again became a prizewinner of the ARD International Music Competition at Munich on the viola.
-From 1960 to 1967 Voss was principal violist of the Stuttgarter Kammerorchester.
+In 1959 and 1960, Herrmann Voss attended the summer courses of the cellist Pablo Casals at Zermatt.
+In 1966, he again became a prizewinner of the ARD International Music Competition at Munich on the viola.
+From 1960 to 1967, Voss was principal violist of the Stuttgarter Kammerorchester.

 Melos quartet

-In 1965 he was a founding member and until the dissolution in 2005 the only violist of the Melos Quartet.
+In 1965, he was a founding member and until the dissolution in 2005 the only violist of the Melos Quartet.